 Herpes and Self-Esteem

-They feel very worried about their sexuality and their future.
+They’re worried about their sexuality and their future.
 They desperately want to regain their self‑esteem and wonder if they can feel desirable again.
-They often say to me, “How could anyone ever want me now?“
+They often ask, “How could anyone ever want me now?“

-If you have just been diagnosed with herpes, it’s hard to see much past tomorrow.
-It’s hard to imagine feeling good about yourself.
+If you have just been diagnosed with herpes, it can be hard to imagine feeling good about yourself again.
 And yet, you also know you must find a way through this.
-You are searching for answers and some sense of hope.
+You are probably reading this article because you are searching for answers and some sense of hope.
+I’m glad you are here and I want to give you some hope to hang onto.

 How a Herpes Diagnosis Can Shift Self-Esteem

-Given how you feel about this thing that seems to be destroying your self-esteem, I know it’s probably impossible to imagine that it might actually be the thing that makes your self-esteem better than it was before your diagnosis.
-Yet I have watched so many people work through their negative beliefs and feelings about themselves and their diagnosis and emerge with greater self‑acceptance, self‑respect, and confidence than they had before.
+Given that this diagnosis feels like it is destroying your self-esteem, I know it’s probably impossible to imagine that herpes could be the thing that actually improves your self-esteem.
+I mean, the thing that makes your self-esteem better than before your diagnosis.
+I know this sounds crazy, but I have watched so many people work through their negative beliefs and feelings about themselves and their diagnosis and come out on the other side with greater self‑acceptance, self‑respect, and confidence than they had before.

 How can that be possible?